mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ### Step 7.
-Finally your application is up and running
+Finally our application will be up and running

 1. Get back to your main page by selecting your app name on top